-

 FAQ:

-- Please allow plenty of time to arrive, park in our main customer car park and follow the signs to the workshop
+- Please allow yourself plenty of time to get here, park in our main Car Park and follow signs to Killruddery’s Garden Entrance Shop

 -